Tom Van Flandern

-Thomas C. Van Flandern (June 26, 1940 – January 9, 2009) was an American astronomer and author specializing in celestial mechanics.
-Van Flandern had a career as a professional scientist, but was noted as an outspoken proponent of certain fringe views in astronomy, physics, and extra-terrestrial life.
+Thomas Charles Van Flandern (June 26, 1940 – January 9, 2009) was an American astronomer and author who specialized in celestial mechanics.
+Van Flandern had a career as a professional scientist but was noted as an outspoken proponent of certain fringe views in astronomy, physics, and extraterrestrial life.
 He also published the non-mainstream Meta Research Bulletin.

 Biography

 Tom Van Flandern was the first child of Robert F. Van Flandern, a police officer, and Anna Mary Haley.
 His father left the family when Tom was 5.
 His mother died when he was 16; he and his siblings then lived with their grandmother, Margery Jobe, until he went to college.
 He graduated from Saint Ignatius High School in Cleveland.
 While there, he helped start the Cleveland branch of Operation Moonwatch, an amateur science program initiated by the Smithsonian Astrophysical Observatory to track satellites.
 He also helped found a Moonwatchers team while studying at Xavier University; this team broke a tracking record in 1961.

 Van Flandern graduated from Xavier University with a B.S. in mathematics (cum laude) in 1962 and was awarded a teaching fellowship at Georgetown University.
 He attended Yale University on a scholarship sponsored by the U.S. Naval Observatory (USNO), joining USNO in 1963.
 In 1969, he received a Ph.D. in astronomy from Yale after completing his dissertation on lunar occultations.

 Van Flandern worked at the USNO until 1983, first becoming Chief of the Research Branch and later becoming Chief of the Celestial Mechanics Branch of the Nautical Almanac Office.
 His espousal of highly non-mainstream beliefs, particularly the exploded planet hypothesis, eventually led to his separation from the USNO.
 He later said, "This forced me to the 'fringes,' areas of astronomy not accepted as credible by experts of the field".

-Following his separation from the USNO, Van Flandern started a business organizing eclipse viewing expeditions, and promoting his non-mainstream views in a newsletter and web site.
-Shortly after his death in 2009, the asteroid 52266 Van Flandern was named in his honor because of his prediction and analysis of lunar occultations at the U.S. Naval Observatory and publications of papers on the dynamics of binary minor planets.
+Following his separation from the USNO, Van Flandern started a business organizing eclipse-viewing expeditions and promoting his non-mainstream views in a newsletter and website.
+Shortly after he died in 2009, the asteroid 52266 Van Flandern was named in his honor because of his prediction and analysis of lunar occultations at the U.S. Naval Observatory and publications of papers on the dynamics of binary minor planets.

-He married Barbara Ann Weber (1942-2018) in 1963 in Kentucky, and they had 3 sons, Michael, Brian, and Kevin, and a daughter, Connie.
-The couple moved to Sequim, Washington from the East Coast in 2005 to be closer to their children and grandchildren.
+He married Barbara Ann Weber (1942-2018) in 1963 in Kentucky, and they had three sons, Michael, Brian, and Kevin, and a daughter, Connie.
+The couple moved to Sequim, Washington, from the East Coast in 2005 to be closer to their children and grandchildren.

 Tom Van Flandern died of colon cancer in Seattle, Washington.